 Truman policy and federal regulations require that students demonstrate that they are academically engaged in the courses they take.
-You are required to meet this requirement within the first calendar week of the semester, beginning at 12:00 am on Monday, August 19, 2024 and ending 11:59 pm Saturday, August 24, 2024.
+You are required to meet this requirement within the first calendar week of the semester, beginning at 12:00 am on Monday and ending 11:59 pm Saturday.
 Failure to do so, or to provide an explanation of an extenuating circumstance by that date and time will result in your removal from the course.
 Under certain circumstances, removal could impact your scholarship eligibility or financial aid.
-For the purposes of this class, establishing academic engagement requires, at a minimum, the introductory assignment noted on the course calendar.
+For the purposes of this class, establishing academic engagement requires, at a minimum, emergency.
+This poster is also available as a PDF at this link: http://police.truman.edu/files/2015/12/Emergency-Procedures.pdf.